pmndrs/zustand/readme.md

 npm install zustand # or yarn add zustand
 ```

+:warning: This readme is written for JavaScript users.
+If you are TypeScript users, don't miss [TypeScript Usage](#typescript-usage).

 ## First create a store

 Your store is a hook!
 You can put anything in it: primitives, objects, functions.
 The `set` function _merges_ state.